YngMiinLoke/SleepAnnotate/README.md

 3. Class_Timestamp.csv
 4. Telegram_Timestamp.csv

-Please refer to the ExampleDate folder to see how they should be structured.
-You can also refer to the *Step1_Cleaning.R* script to see how we can clean up the Bedtime and Wake Time Diaries to output these four spreadsheets.
+You can omit no. 3 and no. 4 if your lab doesn't collect first class start time and Telegram timestamps.
+Please refer to the ExampleData folder to see how the input csv should be structured.
+You can also refer to the *Step1_Cleaning.R* script to see how we can clean up the Bedtime and Wake Time Diaries to produce these spreadsheets.